henrysnavarro/resume/README.md

 # resume
-Not the latest version of my resume
+Please see the accompanying PDF file